deepakrana47/Wheat-quality-detector-2/README.md

 Output

-> Enter the file(wheat image) location to dectect : test.jpg
+> Enter the file(wheat image) location to dectect : test_2.jpg

-> Segmentation in process...

->	0 Number of segment rejected out of 204 in L1 segmentation

-> Level 2 seg. start 1.50203704834e-05

-> 2nd Level of segmentation Finished 61.4671521187
+> Level 1 segmentation Finished:

+>	Rejected segment: 1

-> 	In level 2 segmentation 24 rejected
+> Level 2 segmentation Finished:

+>	Rejected segment: 21

-> 	Total number of segments 257
+> Total number of segments 124

-> 	Number of rejected segments 24
+> Number of rejected segments 22

 > Segmentation in Complete.

 > Feature extraction in process...

-> Featur extraction in complete.
+> Feature extraction in complete.

-> Key Error

-> Number of good grain : 183
+> Number of good grain : 84

-> Number Not good grain or imputity: 49
+> Number Not good grain or imputity: 18